 Another popular style among newly engaged couples is white gold.
 It is less expensive than the classic metals used in the actual antique rings, but has the same shimmer as its more costly counterparts.

-So what do newly engaged couples need to know about buying a vintage white gold wedding set?
+So what do newly engaged couples need to know about buying a vintage white gold wedding ring set?
 Let’s find out!

 Why Go Vintage?